silpara/av-janatahack-healthcare-analytics/README.md

 ## Models
-Final submission was an XGBoost model predictions trained using the notebook [av-janatahack-healthcare-analytics](https://github.com/silpara/av-janatahack-healthcare-analytics/blob/master/xgb-av-janatahack-healthcare-analytics-final-submission.ipynb)
+**Final submission was an XGBoost** model predictions trained using the notebook [av-janatahack-healthcare-analytics](https://github.com/silpara/av-janatahack-healthcare-analytics/blob/master/xgb-av-janatahack-healthcare-analytics-final-submission.ipynb).
 The experimentation largely involved adding features to the model and tuning it for best results on eval set.
 Model tuning code is not included in the notebook.